maybenomad/WMU-CS2240/A1_Map/README.md

 ```c
 int map_put(map_t* self, const char* key, const char* val);
 ```
 Add an entry to the map with the provided key and value.
-Returns 0 on success.
+Returns OK on success, SYS_ERROR if an error occurred within a system call, and KEY_EXISTS if the key already exists.

 ```c
 const char* map_get(map_t* self, const char* key);